We may earn affiliate commissions for the recommended products. Learn more.

 Personal VPNs

-There are various examples of VPN providers, including NordVPN, Surfshark, Norton VPN Standard, ExpressVPN, CyberGhost, IPVanish, and numerous other commercial VPNs.
+There are various examples of VPN providers, including NordVPN, Surfshark, Proton VPN, IPVanish, and other commercial VPNs.

 Remote access VPN is a technology that provides a secure connection for individual users to connect to a private network using the internet.
 It grants remote users the ability to access network resources, such as files, applications, or internal systems, as if they were physically present within the network's premises.

 That means that the user has the VPN client application installed on their computer (as an example) and the client establishes an encrypted VPN tunnel to the VPN network.
 Remote users authenticate themselves through credentials (usernames, passwords) or other authentication methods that verify their identity.
-Once authenticated, the remote access VPN creates an encrypted tunnel between the user's device and the private network.
+Once authenticated, the remote-access VPN creates an encrypted tunnel between the user's device and the private network.

 A site-to-site VPN is a technology that establishes secure connections between multiple remote networks over the internet.
 It is commonly used by businesses to connect different branches or locations into a single private network, known as an intranet.
 Each branch or location has its own local area network (LAN) with different IP ranges.

-With site-to-site VPN, these LANs are securely interconnected, allowing seamless communication between them as if they were part of the same network.
+With a site-to-site VPN, these LANs are securely interconnected, allowing seamless communication between them as if they were part of the same network.
 The VPN creates an encrypted tunnel between the remote sites, ensuring that all transmitted data is encrypted and protected from unauthorized access, thus maintaining confidentiality.

 There are two variations of site-to-site VPNs: extranet and intranet.
 Typically, extranet is more suitable for businesses with multiple geographical locations or branches that are the primary users of this type of VPN.

-Each organization maintains its own internal network or intranet, and the VPN establishes connections among them, creating an extranet network that spans across multiple organizations.
+Each organization maintains its own internal network, or intranet, and the VPN establishes connections among them, creating an extranet network that spans multiple organizations.
 Robust access control mechanisms are implemented to manage and restrict the level of access each organization has to the resources of other organizations within the extranet.
 This ensures that only authorized entities can access specific resources.

 Another use case is customer access, where customers can connect to an organization's internal network to access information, place orders, or track transactions securely.
 Notable VPN providers offering such capabilities include Cisco Dynamic Multipoint VPN and Zscaler Private Access (ZPA).